GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 # Manual Gluu Server Clustering

 ## Introduction
-If you have requirements for high availability (HA) or failover, you can manually configure your Gluu Server for multi-master replication (MMR) by following the instructions below.
+If you have requirements for high availability (HA) or failover, you can manually configure multi-master replication (MMR) across multiple Gluu Servers by following the instructions below.

 !!!
 Note
     If your organization has a Gluu support contract, please email [sales@gluu.org](mailto:sales@gluu.org) for access to our automated clustering tool.